ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 #### 3.3 Compiling Application

-This section outlines Forlinx hardware testing recipe`forlinx-demo`and explains how to install a cross-compilation toolchain and compile custom applications; it is intended for scenarios where you need to deploy your own business code onto the development board.
+This section outlines Forlinx hardware testing file`forlinx-demo`and explains how to install a cross-compilation toolchain and compile custom applications; it is intended for scenarios where you need to deploy your own business code onto the development board.

 ##### 3.3.1 Forlinx Test Programm Procedure